AstroKriel/Asgard/README.md

 ### Keeping everything up to date

-To pull the latest changes for every submodule (this is also needed after a fresh clone), then run:
+To pull the latest changes for every submodule (this is also needed after a fresh clone), run:

 ```bash
 git submodule update --remote --recursive
 ```

-If this aborts due to local changes in some of the submodules, first stash those changes:
+If this aborts because there are local changes in some of the submodules, then stash those changes before updating, like so:

 ```bash
 git -C path/to/submodule stash